azuredevcollege/trainingdays/day3/challenges/03-challenge-search-old.md

 Azure Cognitive Search is a search-as-a-service cloud solution that gives developers APIs and tools for adding a rich search experience over private, heterogeneous content in web, mobile and enterprise applications.
 Your code or a tool invokes data ingestion (indexing) to create and load an index.
 Optionally, you can add cognitive skills to apply Artificial Intelligence processes during indexing.
 Doing so, you can add new information and structures useful for search and other scenarios.

-Regarding your application, your code issues query requests and handles responses from Azure Cognitive Search.
+Regarding your application, your code issues query requests and handles responses from Azure Search.
 The search experience is defined in your client using functionality from Azure Cognitive Search, with query execution over a persisted index that you create, own, and store in your service.

 ![Azure Cognitive Search Architecture](./images/AzureSearchArchitecture.png)